 First off, soap and acne products are extremely drying and damaging to the skin microbiome – in fact, most of our skin is too clean, and despite what your dermatologist told you, acne, especially fungal acne, is not caused by grimy or oily skin.
 In fact, if you have acne, your skin doesn’t have enough beneficial oil and bacteria to fight off fungus and acne bacteria.
 By stripping your skin and scalp of its necessary, healthy, moisturizing oils, your skin will compensate by pumping out more sebum oil.
 Both acne bacteria and Malassezia fungi thrive on sebum oil.

 If you have fungal acne, benzoyl peroxide, the active ingredient in most acne cleansers, is only going to make it worse by damaging your gut microbiome, increasing overall sebum oil production (which feeds fungal acne), and drying out the skin.
 Fungal acne does not respond to conventional acne treatments because it isn’t caused by bacterial infections.
+This is why gentle, glycerin-based cleansers are best for fungal acne when you want to wash the normal dirt and grime off of your face.

 The same goes for shampoo, especially prescription and over-the-counter dandruff shampoo.
 While it’s effective at getting rid of dandruff temporarily, it almost always results in more dandruff for two reasons: the fungus on the scalp can adapt to it, and it makes my scalp extremely dry, which can lead to flakey skin and thin, dry, damaged hair.